RayaneC-01/BioReseauxSociaux/README(English).md

 # Project Name

-- Bio Social Links
+- **Social Media Links**

 ## Description

-This project is a simple web page for sharing links to various social networks.
-It draws inspiration from the "linktree" concept by providing a single page containing links to your profiles on different platforms.
+- This project is a simple web page designed for sharing links to various social media profiles.
+It takes inspiration from the **"Linktree"** concept, offering a consolidated page with links to profiles on different platforms.
+- You can find screenshots of the project's organization in the **Screenshot** folder, and the source code is organized in the **index**, **script**, and **style** directories.

 ## Features

-- Links to social networks or specific pages.
+- Links to social media profiles or specific pages.
-- Share buttons for each link with a modal window for copying the link.
+- Share buttons for each link, allowing easy copying of the link through a modal window.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript (using SweetAlert for modal windows)
+- JavaScript (utilizing SweetAlert for modal windows)

 ## How to Use

 1. Clone the project to your local machine.
-2. Open the `index.html` file in your browser.
+2. Open the `index.html` file in your preferred web browser.
-3. Explore the page and click on the share icons to see the link copying functionality.
+3. Explore the page and click on the share icons to experience the link copy functionality.

 ## Contact